12 Motorcycle Accident Statistics in Australia (2023 Update)

 (Bitre, CARRS)

 While you might assume that younger riders are more reckless, statistics analysis says otherwise.
 Besides, more people in the 40–64 age category own motorcycles compared to, let’s say, the 17–25 group.
-Overall, in 2020, motorcycle fatalities cut the lives of 84 riders aged 40–64.
+In 2020, motorcycle fatalities cut the lives of 84 riders aged 40–64.
 That was a slight decrease compared to 2019 (88 deaths).

 4. Motorcycles make up 19% of all road fatalities in Australia.